Offside (sport)

 Offside is a rule used by several different team sports regulating aspects of player positioning.
-It is particularly used in field sports with rules deriving from the various codes of football, such as association football, rugby union and rugby league, and in similar 'stick and ball' sports e.g. ice hockey, broomball, field hockey and bandy.
+It is particularly used in field sports with rules deriving from the various codes of football, such as association football, rugby union and rugby league, lacrosse variants and in similar hockey sports e.g. ice hockey, broomball, field hockey and bandy.

 Purpose of offside rules

 Offside rules are generally designed to ensure that players play together as a team, and do not consistently position one or a few players near the opponent's goal ('goalhanging') to try to receive a "Hail Mary pass" for an easy goal without opposing players nearby.
 However, the application and enforcement of offside rules can be complicated, and can sometimes be confusing for new players as well as for spectators.

 History

 The word "offside" comes from a military term for a man trapped behind enemy lines, where he is said to be "off the strength of his side".
 Offside rules date back to codes of football developed at English public schools in the early nineteenth century.
 These offside rules were often much stricter than in modern games.
 In some of them, a player was "off his side" if he were merely standing in front of the ball.
 This was similar to the current offside law in rugby, which penalizes any player between the ball and the opponent's goal.
 By contrast, the original Sheffield Rules had no offside rule, and players known as "kick throughs" were positioned permanently near the opponents' goal.